What distinguishes Apogee from other adventure travel programs for young people?

 - New England trip starts:

 - Drop-offs for New England trips will often be at easily-accessible, centralized locations that can accommodate large groups of people, i.e. church or library parking lots.
 Apogee office and field staff will be on hand to welcome students and parents and to help students get organized for their trip.
 Students flying into New England will be given a range of appropriate arrival times at a specific arrival airport.
 Once on the ground, they will be picked up at the airport by an Apogee staff member and shuttled to their trip start.

 - Non-New England trip starts (including international trips):

 My child is flying to their trip start.
 Can we coordinate arriving and departing flights with other students?

 Yes!
 We are happy to connect families from the same area in order to coordinate flights.

 My child is flying as an Unaccompanied Minor.
 How will this work?

 As every airline is different, please check your airline’s specific policy regarding students flying as Unaccompanied Minors well in advance.
 In addition to checking with your airline, see our blog post for an overview of the Unaccompanied Minor process.
 Regardless of the airline, parents will need to inform the airline of the Apogee staff member who will be picking up their child.
-Call us in May or June and we can give you the information you’ll need to give your airline.
+Call or email us in May or June and we can give you the information you’ll need to give your airline.

 Communication on Trip